benjaminion/upgrading-ethereum-book/src/book.md

 Note that all of this is independent of the separate issues around [unrealised justification](/part3/forkchoice/phase0/#unrealised-justification).

-This scenario would be very unlikely to occur on the Ethereum Mainnet, principally because participation is almost always over 99%, way above the supermajority threshold, and blocks are much more rarely missed than on the testnets.
+This scenario would be very unlikely to occur on the Ethereum mainnet, principally because participation is almost always over 99%, way above the supermajority threshold, and blocks are much more rarely missed than on the testnets.

 #### Gasper